junxit/us-congress-bills-116/metadata.md

 - 2019-10-18 — Placed on the Union Calendar, Calendar No. 193.
 - 2019-10-18 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 116-243.
 - 2019-10-18 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 116-243.
+- 2020-02-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-02-26 — Considered under suspension of the rules. (consideration: CR H1207-1208; text: CR H1207)
+- 2020-02-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2819.
+- 2020-02-26 — Mr. Neguse moved to suspend the rules and pass the bill, as amended.
+- 2020-02-28 — Considered as unfinished business. (consideration: CR H1286)
+- 2020-02-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-02-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 0 (Roll no. 76).
+- 2020-02-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 0 (Roll no. 76).
+- 2020-02-28 — The title of the measure was amended.
+Agreed to without objection.